Alex-Mlts/Cartoonify/README.md

 # Cartoonify

-Using the OpenCV libraries, this python program aims to cartoonify - in a way - a given image.
+Using the OpenCV libraries, this small python program aims to cartoonify - in a way - a given image.

 >**DISCLAIMER: The project might not be 100% correct!
 This is a first dive for me into the world of OpenCV and it's capabilities.**